yetianmed/subcortex/Group-Parcellation/README.md

 ### CIFTI
 **CIFTI format is provided for studies using Human Connectome Project (HCP) pipeline**

 Note that the boundaries for the subcortical altas do not necessarily correspond with the boundaries of the existing subcortical structures defined as part of FreeSurfer/HCP pipeline.
-Any voxels outside the HCP pre-defined subcortical stucture are deleted.
+Any voxels outside the HCP pre-defined subcortical structure are deleted.

 ***dscalar.nii***: Subcortex atlas (3T) only